mixmix/mixmix.github.io/content/post/cybernetic-signal/index.md

 draft: true
 ---

-## The death of a friendship :skull: :seedling:
+## Composting Friendship :skull: :seedling:

-This pattern was born of the death of a relationship.
-I helped grow an really successful open-source project with this person - we grew a community, distributed grant funds, started a coop, and took on contracts to build products based on the tech.
+This pattern was born of the death of a friendship.
+I helped grow an really successful open-source project with this friend -- community, grants funds, co-founding a co-op, authoring specs, contracting together.

-The problem that snuck up on us was that our personal communications were interleavened with our technical (and work) conversations.
+The problem that snuck up on us was that our personal communications were interleaved with our technical (and work) conversations.
 This was not so uncommon in my experience from social-enterprise -- we bring our "whole selves" to the grand project right?
 Ultimately my friend raised that he was having trouble distinguishing whether my messages were us connecting as friends or me filing support tickets.
-Seeing unread messages from me had started to generate confusion and I guess anxiety.
+Seeing unread messages from me had started to generate confusion and anxiety.

-We managed to name the problem, but too late.
-Too much damage had been done and we were unable to recover.
+We managed to name the problem, but too late to be able to recover.
 I was gutted -- I was complicit, naive, and deeply mourned the loss of our friendship.
 I never wanted to make this mistake again... and so I started partitioning my comms.
-As this pattern evolved I noticed new generative dynamics which I'd not foreseen :seedling:
+As this pattern evolved I noticed new generative dynamics which I'd not foreseen.

 ## Work Chats